google/trillian/docs/Feature_Implementation_Matrix.md

 Performance largely depends on the number of CloudSpanner servers allocated, but write throughput of 1000+ entries/s has been observed.

+[Issue #1681](https://github.com/google/trillian/issues/1681) tracks this becoming ready for GA.

 ##### MySQL
 This implementation has been tested with MySQL 5.7.
 It's currently in production use by at least one CT log operator.

-Write throughput of 4-500 enties/s has been observed.
+Write throughput of 4-500 entries/s has been observed.

 ##### Postgres
 The postgres implementation is currently under development, and is not ready for use.